bullet-db/bullet-bql/README.md

 ## Install

 * The Bullet-BQL artifact can be obtained from [JCenter](https://bintray.com/bintray/jcenter?filterByPkgName=bullet-bql).

-Bullet-BQL can be run through the command line interface using the fat jar.
-The BQLString is parsed and a [Bullet JSON](https://bullet-db.github.io/ws/api/) is printed out.
+* To run the tool from the command line you can create a fat jar (with all necessary dependencies) by running

+    `make fat-jar`

+This will create a fat jar, which can be used to parse BQL commands into [Bullet JSON](https://bullet-db.github.io/ws/api/) queries:

     `java -jar bullet-bql-version-fat.jar BQLString`